kalimawiki/blog-writing/content/posts/recursion-pharmaceuticals_-an-analytical-overview-of-innovation-in-tech-driven-biotech-2025-06-20.md

 - **Automated Robotics and Lab Automation:** Recursion conducts over a million experiments per week using advanced lab automation—including robotic liquid handlers, sample processors, and high-content imaging systems.
 This industrial-scale platform gives Recursion one of the most automated and data-rich operations in biotech.

 - **BioHive-2:** Recursion's next-generation, in-house supercomputer designed to power large-scale biological data processing and machine learning.
-Built in collaboration with NVIDIA as a DGX SuperPOD system and claimed to be the largest supercomputer in pharmaceutical industry (at May 2024), BioHive-2 delivers approximately four times the computational capacity of its predecessor, enabling Recursion to process petabytes of high-dimensional data from cellular imaging, omics, and chemical structures.
-This infrastructure supports the training of advanced AI models—including deep neural networks and multimodal agents—accelerating drug discovery by uncovering complex biological relationships at unprecedented scale.
+Built in collaboration with NVIDIA as a DGX SuperPOD system and claimed to be the largest supercomputer in the pharmaceutical industry (May 2024), BioHive-2 delivers approximately four times the computational capacity of its predecessor, enabling Recursion to process petabytes of high-dimensional data from cellular imaging, omics, and chemical structures.
+This infrastructure supports the training of advanced AI models—including deep neural networks and multimodal agents—accelerating drug discovery by uncovering complex biological relationships at an unprecedented scale.

 Together, these technologies create an end-to-end ecosystem, enabling extensive phenotypic screening powered by proprietary AI algorithms like LOWE, setting Recursion apart in the AI-driven drug discovery space.